-What are Proton Pump Inhibitor (PPI) Drugs?
+What are Proton Pump Inhibitors?

 PPIs are widely prescribed for the treatment of various acid-peptic disorders including gastroesophageal reflux disease (GERD), peptic ulcer disease, and nonsteroidal anti-inflammatory druginduced gastropathy.
 These drugs work by reducing the production of acid by blocking the enzyme in the wall of the stomach that produces acid.
 This reduction of acid prevents ulcers and allows any existing ulcers to heal.